fjebaker/blog/pages/2022-03-circular-orbits.md

 I'm going to try and re-derive 50 year old results in a day, programmatically, with modern computers, and see how close I can get.

-We'll look at results for orbits in the Kerr metric, using a mathematical approach that can be scripted for other static, axis-symmetric spacetimes, which is the underlying motivation; can we get a good enough of an approximation of tailored, analytic solutions to merit writing generic code for alternative metrics?
+We'll look at results for orbits in the Kerr metric, using a mathematical approach that can be scripted for other static, axis-symmetric spacetimes (though generic analytic results exist, to be explored in a future blog post), which is the underlying motivation; can we get a good enough of an approximation of tailored, analytic solutions to merit writing generic code for alternative metrics?

 Of particular importance when studying metrics are the permitted circular orbits, especially for creating observational tests, as the orbits are used to model processes in e.g. accreting matter.
 Such trajectories also allow for the calculation of redshift values for discs when ray tracing, which in turn allows us to visualize and simulate other processes, such as flux.
 The little exploration here will hopefully lead to automated stable orbit discovery with [our integrator](https://github.com/astro-group-bristol), and (hopefully) allow us to eventually simulate arbitrary disc profiles for different metrics.